NCNZ pathway overviewIQN theory and OSCE guidance

 NCNZ Registration Hub

-Use this hub to understand how the Nursing Council of New Zealand process fits together, then move into our focused guides for NZ IQN theory exam preparation and NZ OSCE preparation.
+Use this hub to understand how the official process fits together, then move into our focused preparation guides for NZ IQN theory exam preparation and NZ OSCE preparation.
+Kiwi Nurse Academy is an independent preparation provider, not the regulator or exam body.

 Requirements, fees, and timelines can change.
 Always confirm your current pathway details directly with NCNZ.